AI Governance Framework

 Why AI governance frameworks matter

-An effective AI governance framework helps organizations understand what data was used in an AI system, verify which model or pipeline produced a result, document updates across the lifecycle, support internal reviews and external audits, reduce risk in procurement and deployment, and align system behavior with compliance obligations.
-Without verifiable components, governance becomes difficult to prove.
+An effective framework helps organizations understand what data and models were used, document changes across the lifecycle, support internal reviews and external audits, reduce risk in procurement and deployment, and align system behavior with compliance obligations.
+Without verifiable components, the framework is hard to prove and easy to dispute.

 The missing layer in most AI governance frameworks

-Many AI governance frameworks focus on principles, review committees, documentation templates, risk scoring, and model cards.
+Many frameworks focus on principles, review committees, documentation templates, risk scoring, and model cards.
 Those are useful, but they are not sufficient by themselves.

 Core components of a verifiable AI governance framework